Making a planning application

 How much will it cost?

-We can't process your application unless you have paid the right fee.
+An application cannot be progressed until all the necessary supporting information and the correct fee have been received.
 Once you have paid a fee for a valid application, we can't give you a refund.